WatchDogStudios/ApertureUI-Docs/apuidocs/docs/cpp_manual/input.md

 next: interfaces
 ---

-RmlUi does not read user input directly, instead, it requires the application to feed its contexts with input events.
+APUI does not read user input directly, instead, it requires the application to feed its contexts with input events.
 Each context will process the input it is provided with and dispatch events as appropriate.

 ### Key modifiers

 Most of the input functions take the parameter `key_modifier_state`.
 This is a bitmask of active key modifiers; keys such as Control, Alt, etc, as well as the lock keys.
 This is used to generate the key modifier parameters on any events that are spawned, so is entirely optional.
 If you don't want or need the key modifier parameters on your input events, feel free to pass `0` for the `key_modifier_state` into all the input functions you call.

-The bitmask should be configured using the enumeration `Rml::Input::KeyModifier`, detailed below:
+The bitmask should be configured using the enumeration `apui::Input::KeyModifier`, detailed below:

 ```cpp
 enum KeyModifier